 The requirement to produce a SFCR follows the introduction of Solvency II as the solvency framework which was implemented on 1 January 2016 as the capital adequacy regime for the European insurance industry.
 Solvency II has established a set of EU-wide capital requirements and risk management standards with the aim of increasing protection for policyholders.
-The UK continues to follow the solvency framework after the UK left the EU on 31 January 2020 and following the post-Brexit transition period which ended on 31 December 2020.
+The UK continues to follow the solvency framework after the UK left the EU on 31 January 2020.

 The SFCR presents information on the business and performance, system of governance, risk profile, valuation for solvency purposes and capital management of the Group, UKI and CIC.
 Relevant information about the business of the Group is also included in the Group's Annual Report & Accounts which is the primary vehicle for reporting performance, consolidated financial statements, corporate governance and risk management to the Group's investors.
-The Group's Annual Report & Accounts 2022 was published on its website in March 2023 and a copy can be found at: www.directlinegroup.co.uk/en/investors
+The Group's Annual Report & Accounts 2023 was published on its website in March 2024 and a copy can be found at: www.directlinegroup.co.uk/en/investors

-Some elements of this report are subject to external audit as detailed in the Auditor's report, which can be found on page 66.
+Some elements of this report are subject to external audit as detailed in the Auditor's report, which can be found on page 66